WebCOOS/py-webcoos-client/README.md

 Unit and integration tests are included.

-To run the tests, first set your WebCOOS API key as an environmental variable:
+To run the tests, follow the "For development" installation instructions.
+Then, set your WebCOOS API key as an environmental variable:

 ```bash
 export API_KEY='your_key'